syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/formulas.md

 > Before importing culture-based Excel files, ensure that the Spreadsheet control is rendered with the corresponding culture.
 Additionally, launch the import/export services with the same culture to ensure compatibility.

 When loading spreadsheet data with culture-based formula argument separators using cell data binding, local/remote data, or JSON, ensure to set the [listSeparator](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.spreadsheet.spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_ListSeparator) property value as the culture-based list separator from your end.
 Additionally, note that when importing an Excel file, the [listSeparator](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.spreadsheet.spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_ListSeparator) property will be updated based on the culture of the launched import/export service.

+In the example below, the Spreadsheet control is rendered with the `German culture (de)`.
+Additionally, you can find references on how to set the culture-based argument separator and culture-based formatted numeric value as arguments to the formulas.

+{% if page.publishingplatform == "aspnet-core" %}

+{% tabs %}
+{% highlight cshtml tabtitle="CSHTML" %}
+{% include code-snippet/spreadsheet/formula-cs3/tagHelper %}
+{% endhighlight %}
+{% highlight c# tabtitle="FormulaController.cs" %}
+{% include code-snippet/spreadsheet/formula-cs3/formulaController.cs %}
+{% endhighlight %}
+{% endtabs %}

+{% elsif page.publishingplatform == "aspnet-mvc" %}

+{% tabs %}
+{% highlight razor tabtitle="CSHTML" %}
+{% include code-snippet/spreadsheet/formula-cs3/razor %}
+{% endhighlight %}
+{% highlight c# tabtitle="FormulaController.cs" %}
+{% include code-snippet/spreadsheet/formula-cs3/formulaController.cs %}
+{% endhighlight %}
+{% endtabs %}
+{% endif %}

 ## Create User Defined Functions / Custom Functions